hyperium/tonic/tonic-examples/routeguide-tutorial.md

 inserted into the notes map, yielding a clone of the original `RouteNote`.
 The resulting stream is then returned to the caller.
 Neat.

+**Note**: The funky `as` cast is needed due to a limitation in the rust compiler.
+This is expected to be fixed soon.

 [async-stream]: https://github.com/tokio-rs/async-stream

 ### Starting the server